TLX Documentation

 How can I get a referral link?

 Referral links are distributed to a limited number of contributors and community members.
-The easiest way to find a referral link is to ask in our .
+The easiest way to find a referral link is to ask in our Discord.

 Can I trade leveraged tokens on secondaries instead of redeeming them?